 Financial advice improves emotional wellbeing and financially security

-34% - Having access to financial expertise makes me feel more confident in my financial plans.
+- 34% of our customers told us that "having access to financial expertise makes me more confident in my financial plans"

-34% - Receiving professional financial advice helps me feel in control of my finances.
+- Another 34% told us "receiving professional financial advice helps me feel in control of my finances"

-32% - Having contact with a financial adviser gives me peace of mind.
+- 32% of our customer said "having contact with a financial adviser gives me peace of mind".

 Myth busting: financial wellbeing is for the wealthy